dangoSeven/STTTS/README.md

 - Edit the .env with notepad or some text editor

+- If you haven't done so already, you need an Eleven Labs account.
+For custom voices you will have to train them yourself using the Eleven Labs Voice Lab.

 - Replace 'your api key here' with your Eleven Labs API Key.
 Keep the single quotes.

 - Do the same with the Voice ID.
 This is the ID of the voice that you will be using.
 Keep the single quotes.

 - When you run start.bat you'll see a list of all your voices and their IDs.
 Or you can use this API call from the Eleven Labs website: https://api.elevenlabs.io/docs#/voices/Get_voices_v1_voices_get

 ## Usage